Minimally Invasive Robotic Surgery

-Minimally Invasive and Robotic Advantages
+Advantages of Minimally Invasive and Robotic Surgery

-Both robotic surgery and laparaoscopic surgery are known as minimally invasive procedures.
+Both robotic surgery and laparoscopic surgery are known as minimally invasive procedures.
 In both procedures, small incisions are used, which may result in less post-operative pain, reduced blood loss, less need for blood transfusions and a potentially faster recovery time.
 The two major drawbacks of conventional laparoscopy (without the use of robotic instrumentation) are that it relies on the use of rigid, hand-held instruments, and visualization is provided by a standard 2D video monitor rather than a 3D field.
 While standard laparoscopic surgery is performed using small incisions, the surgeon's depth of field, dexterity and precision may be variable.

 - Potential benefits of minimally invasive robotic surgery over open surgery include:

 - Shorter hospital stay (one day in most cases versus three to five days)